simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 using the same [query terms](/hledger.html#queries) as in hledger and hledger-web.
 While editing the query, you can use [CTRL-a/e/d/k, BS, cursor keys](http://hackage.haskell.org/package/brick-0.7/docs/Brick-Widgets-Edit.html#t:Editor); press `ENTER` to set it, or `ESCAPE`to cancel.
-There are also keys for quickly adjusting some common filters like account depth and cleared/uncleared (see below).
+There are also keys for quickly adjusting some common filters like account depth and transaction status (see below).
 `BACKSPACE` or `DELETE` removes all filters, showing all transactions.

 `ESCAPE` removes all filters and jumps back to the top screen.